MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 irregular, nonlinear parameter landscapes common in crop and soil model calibration.
 Its population-based search balances broad exploration with fine-scale refinement.
-Effective performance is typically achieved using moderate population sizes (20–40), mutation factors between 0.6 and 0.9, and crossover rates between 0.7 and 0.9.
+Effective performance is typically achieved using moderate population sizes (20–40), but you may consider making the population as 10 * number of parameters, mutation factors between 0.6 and 0.9, and crossover rates between 0.7 and 0.9.
 For metrics where larger values indicate improved model performance (such as WIA, CCC, R², and slope), apsimNGpy internally